ssblur/redderstone/README.md

 ## Why is it orange?

 Because Redstone is already pretty red, and I didn't want it to look the same.

+## Can I use this in modpacks?

+Of course!
+Credit if you'd like, but I'm just happy to have people playing with my mods.